YanjiaSun/A-B-Testing-Udacity/README.md

     Pooled CTP.....................
 0.082154
 ```

-Click here to see a sample calculation.
+Click here to see a sample calculation for finding the 95% confidence intervals.

 ```
 Number of cookies: